ebikatsudon/VTubeStudio/Thoughts-on-item-hotkeys-(delete).md

 * This should work for external and internal items.
 * This functionality is completely unrelated to item hotkeys and saving/loading item scenes.

+# Saving Item Scenes

+* Users should be able to save the current state of the items in the scene.
+The idea is that you can load internal and external items into the scene and then use a "save" functionality within

+# Item Quicksave and item Quickload